-- Developing and updating immigrants’ health care rights educational materials in English, Spanish, and Portuguese to keep vulnerable populations informed about their rights as well as immigration and healthcare-related policy changes
+- Developing and updating immigrants’ health care rights educational materials in English, Spanish, and Portuguese to keep underserved populations informed about their rights as well as immigration and healthcare-related policy changes

-- Delivering immigrant health care rights training and webinars for advocates, health care and immigration service providers, community leaders, and community member
+- Delivering immigrant health care rights trainings and webinars for advocates, health care and immigration service providers, community leaders, and community member

 - Implementing outreach and education activities through churches, health fairs, businesses, and other partners

-- Disseminating information about immigrant health care rights through mainstream, community serving media as well as social media
+- Disseminating information about immigrant health care rights through mainstream, community serving media and social media

 HCFA has deepened its partnership with Health Law Advocates (HLA) to lead the Immigrant Health Care Access Coalition (IHAC), a group of 100+ organizations, each with a particular area of expertise in immigration, health care, and/or related legal issues.
 With the broad expertise and diverse experiences of its member organizations, IHAC has allowed HCFA and its partners to respond to the numerous crises impacting immigrants with a set of actions and resources that are tailored to the specific needs of immigrant communities.

 Guided by the national efforts of the Protecting Immigrant Families (PIF) campaign, HCFA, HLA, Massachusetts Immigrant, and Refugee Advocacy (MIRA) Coalition and the Massachusetts Law Reform Institute organized a statewide effort and launched the PIF MA steering committee.
 For 3+ years now, MIRA, HCFA, HLA, and MLRI have worked together to fight against the “public charge” rule, mobilize opposition from diverse stakeholders, and educate advocates, service providers, immigrant communities, and the media about the rule.